 While this industry has been problematic in the past, the online gambling market has become much more regulated, partly thanks to the efforts of the card associations.
 Licensing bodies stepped up their game by requiring strict Know Your Customer (KYC) procedures and providers implemented sophisticated fraud detection technology.
 As this trend continues, I expect that the money laundering risk associated with online gambling will decrease.
 Of course, the same optimism doesn’t apply to the business of unregulated gambling providers.

-Q: In your 2017 edition, you guided your readers through obscure transaction laundering schemes and discussed investigation strategies to detect and prevent this type of money laundering.
-In your latest edition you touch this subject in relation with the nutraceutical business.
+Q: In your “Investigation Strategy” edition, you guided your readers through obscure transaction laundering schemes and discussed investigation strategies to detect and prevent this type of money laundering.
+In the “Understanding High-Risk Business” edition you touch this subject in relation with the nutraceutical business.
 What makes this industry so appealing to transaction launderers?